Plans for exotic dancing in the Portland Hotel, Portland Road, Hove, have been met with predictable 'fury' by local nutters.

 Sexworkers Critique of Swedish Prostitution Policy

-conclusions that are directly contradicting or otherwise in conflict with the evidence in the sources used.
-Ekberg''s article should be seen as a political manifesto, rather than an attempt at accounting for the effects of the prohibition of the purchase
+draws conclusions that are directly contradicting or otherwise in conflict with the evidence in the sources used.
+Ekberg''s article should be seen as a political manifesto, rather than an attempt at accounting for the effects of the prohibition of

 The international anti-prostitution lobby consists of the unholy alliance of the Christian American right and radical left wing feminists from Sweden.